Plant sciences Edit me

 - FAIRsharing is a manually curated registry of reporting guidelines, vocabularies, identifier scheme, models, formats, repositories, knowledgebases, and data policies that includes many resources relevant for managing plant phenotyping data.

-- Validation of MIAPPE compliance can be done via ISA-Tools or upon data deposition in a BrAPI-compliant repository (Breeding API, BrAPI.
+- Validation of MIAPPE compliance can be done via ISA-Tools or upon data deposition in a Breeding API (BrAPI) compliant repository.

-Sharing, deposition and publication of plant phenotyping data can be challenging, given that there is no global centralized archive for this type of data.
-Research projects often involve multiple partners, some of which collect data into their own (institutional) data management platforms, whereas others collect data manually into excel spreadsheets.
-For researchers, it is critical that the datasets collected in different media by the partners in a research project (or across different collaborative projects) can be shared in a way that enables their integration, both for collective analysis and for deposition into a single repository.
+Archiving, sharing, and publication of plant phenotyping data can be challenging, given that there is no global centralized archive for this type of data.
+Research projects often involve multiple partners, some of which collate data into their own (institutional) data management platforms, whereas others collate data into Excel spreadsheets.
+For researchers, it would be highly desirable that the datasets collected in different media by the partners in a research project (or across different collaborative projects) can be shared in a way that enables their integration, for collective analysis and for facilitating deposition into a dedicated repository.
 For managers of plant phenotyping data repositories that support a project or institution, it is essential to ensure that the uptake of data is easy and includes a step of metadata validation upon intake.

 - Are you exchanging data with individual researchers?

 - In what media are data being collected?